-Only one applicant per Mentor may apply per application cycle; there are no institutional limitations on the number of applicants who may submit applications.
+• Only one applicant per Mentor may apply per application cycle; there are no institutional limitations on the number of applicants who may submit applications.

 Citizenship: United States citizenship is not required; visa documentation is not required.

-Concurrent Funding: Applicants may not hold a concurrent Career Development Award, including an NIH K, F, or KL2 Award, or equivalent, at the time of application or award.
-Applicants who have pending applications to the NIH and/or other funders are encouraged to submit proposals to the King Trust.
+Concurrent Funding: Applicants may not hold a concurrent Career Development Award, including an NIH K, KL2 Award, or equivalent, at the time of application or award.
+Applicants that have an expiring F Award or pending applications to the NIH and/or other funders are encouraged to submit proposals to the King Trust.
 Applicants should check concurrent funding restrictions for existing awards and are encouraged to contact program staff to confirm eligibility.
 It is the responsibility of applicants/awardees to contact program staff regarding the following:

-- Applicants must withdraw their proposals if they receive a Career Development Award or equivalent before the funding start date of October 1, 2023; - Awardees may be required to relinquish their award if they receive a Career Development Award or equivalent, and/or a faculty appointment, after the fellowship has been awarded.
+- Applicants may not hold an F award concurrent with the King Trust Postdoctoral Fellowship Award; - Applicants must withdraw their proposals if they receive a Career Development Award or equivalent before the funding start date of October 1, 2024; - Awardees may be required to relinquish their award if they receive a Career Development Award or equivalent, and/or a faculty appointment, after the fellowship has been awarded.
 All outstanding Fellowship funds must also be returned.